 Because when people who don’t pay me ask for my advice and I tell them something they don’t want to hear, they don’t listen.

 Besides, I don’t like to listen to myself talk.

 I am frugal by nature and tend to be even more careful with other people’s money.
 I work as quickly and efficiently as I can when I am doing professional editing.
 If you take me out for dinner, chances are I will order the least expensive dish on the menu and one glass only of the house wine.
 (I make a living as a writer, I have four children.
 We rarely dine out.)
 But sometimes a job takes longer than I anticipate, despite my best intentions.
 The brain is a complicated organ and I can’t always force myself to work as fast as I would like to.

 I recently invoiced for some work that took longer than expected.

-It wasn’t a big invoice but I still felt a little guilty when I emailed my client the professional editing bill.
+It wasn’t a big invoice but I still felt a little guilty when I emailed the client the professional editing bill.

 “Worth every penny!”
 He emailed me back within five minutes.
 “You are a miracle worker.”

-Here’s to all my professional editing clients being that happy in the new year.
+Here’s to all my professional editing clients being that happy.
+Always.

 p.s.
 You are welcome to contact me if you are a serious writer looking for a professional editor.
-I can refer you to some good ones.
+I may be able to work with you or, more likely, I can refer you to some good editors who charge less than I do.
 I am not currently accepting new clients.